clarahjk00/Lazor-Project-G2/README.md

 ### 🎉What you will get:

-Unless the board is super complicated or big, the solution will be given within [TIME TAKEN].
-The code will provide [POSSIBLY THE OUTPUT FILE NAME].
+Unless the board is super complicated or big, the solution will be given within 2 minutes.
+The code will provide {original bff file name}_solution.txt.
 Open it, use it, and the puzzle is solved!

 ### 📧Still confused?
 Contact us!
 Nithya Parthasarathi (nparthasarathi17 | npartha2@jh.edu)
-+ Identified the logic and initiated the code generation
++ Identified the logic and initiated the code generation,
++ Implemented Classes
++ code fix

 Clara Hyeonji Kim (clarahjk00 | hkim348@jh.edu)
 + README.md
++ Implemented parse bff, solver, and save functions